benjaminhoffman/gatsby-plugin-segment-js/README.md

 ### Loading

 A typical Segment setup using this plugin will add an initial "snippet" for Segment to the page.
 Once that snippet is there, it needs to be "loaded" completely by making a call to `analytics.load(<your segment key here>)` before it will actually send over any events to Segment.
 This `load` call causes a flurry of XHR calls, and some people seem to be quite concerned with having those calls not occur until after some delay - usually for SEO scores, though it's not clear to me if the way Segment handles `load` calls will impact TTI, etc. Regardless, if you want this plugin to delay calling `load`, you have 2 options:
     1. `delayLoad`: This will cause a straightforward delay before `load` is called.
-Use in conjunction with `delayLoadTime` to tweak the amount of the delay.
+Use in conjunction with `delayLoadDelay` to tweak the amount of the delay.
     2. `delayLoadUntilActivity`: This will wait to call `load` until __either__ (a) the user triggers a "scroll" event or (b) the user triggers route change.
 This option will take precendence over the `delayLoad` option.

 ### Track Events